saroj990/saroj990/README.md

 ### Hi there 👋
 I am Saroj, A fulltime Javascript developer from India.
-I love to build awesome web applications using Ruby on Rails, Nodejs, VueJs and React.
+I love to build awesome web applications using Nodejs, VueJs, React and Ruby on Rails.
 I am passionate about exploring and learning new technolgies.
 <!--
 **saroj990/saroj990** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.